Thor5487/battle-cats-rolls-local/README.md

     kqueue.c:408:19: error: incompatible function pointer types passing

 You can pass `-Wno-incompatible-function-pointer-types` to the C compiler to ignore this error.
-If you're installing via `bundle install`, you can pass this by setting:
+You can do this by running:

-    bundle config build.sleepy_penguin --with-cflags=-Wno-incompatible-function-pointer-types

-Or you can also just install `sleepy_penguin` separately via:

     gem install sleepy_penguin -- --with-cflags=-Wno-incompatible-function-pointer-types

-When you run `bundle install` it should reuse gems installed separately so either way it should work.
+When you run `bundle install` it should reuse gems installed via `gem install`.
 If it's not reusing the gems, see the next section about setting up Ruby environment.
+If you prefer to do this via `bundle install`, you can pass the flag by setting:

+    bundle config build.sleepy_penguin --with-cflags=-Wno-incompatible-function-pointer-types

+This will create a `.bundle/config` file remembering this flag and next time when you run `bundle install` it'll pass it to `sleepy_penguin`.

 ### Setting up Ruby environment